DeanElec/Compact-high-efficiency-illumination-systems-for-in-orbit-microscopy/README.md

 Presents all data associated with the development of my thesis for a 3rd year final year project at the University of Nottingham
 ***
 ## Project Overview
-The aim of the project was to develop a solution to image specimens such as C. elegans and similar sized organisms in bright field and darkfield modalities, that would fit in a 1U Cube Sat (10cm^3).
+The aim of the project was to develop a solution to image specimens such as C. elegans and similar sized organisms in bright field and darkfield modalities, that would fit in a 1U Cube Sat (10cm^3) for less than £200.

 ***
 ## Project Evaluation